 The Julia Jones Matthews School of Population and Public Health offers a Master of Public Health (MPH) degree.
-At the time of admission into the MPH program, all students are subject to the requirements listed in the Texas Tech University Health Sciences Center Student Handbook (Code of Professional and Academic Conduct), the School of Population and Public Health (SPPH) Catalog.
-Students in the MPH program will receive a general MPH or a concentration in Health Promotion and Communication, and choose electives based on their interests and respective career paths.
-The degree requires completion of a minimum of 45 credit hours in compliance with the accrediting body for MPH programs.
+At the time of admission into the MPH program, all students are subject to the requirements listed in the Texas Tech University Health Sciences Center Student Handbook (Code of Professional and Academic Conduct), and the School of Population and Public Health (SPPH) Catalog.

+The MPH degree prepares students to work in the interdisciplinary world of public health practice, where the focus is on population health rather than on individual disease states.
+Students in the MPH program will receive a general MPH and choose electives based on their interests and respective career paths.
+This MPH is appropriate for students who want a broad understanding of the disciplines of public health, and for combined degree students.
+The degree requires completion of a minimum of 45 credit hours in compliance with the accrediting body for MPH program.
 Students are expected to complete the program anywhere from two to five years depending upon a student's course selection.